 Place a floating app bar above a list

-To make it easier for users to view a list of items, you might want to hide the app bar as the user scrolls down the list.
-This is especially true if your app displays a "tall" app bar that occupies a lot of vertical space.
+#To make it easier for users to view a list of items, you might want to minimize the app bar (navigation bar), as the user scrolls down the list.

-allows you to create an app bar that scrolls offscreen as you scroll through a list of items contained inside the CustomScrollView
+allows you to create an app bar that can be minimized or scroll offscreen as you scroll through a list of items contained inside the CustomScrollView

 .